ehsanSh21/jobinja-data-modeling/README.md

 The project utilized Python along with SQLAlchemy and SQLite3 to scrape job market data from jobinja.ir, resulting in the collection of information on approximately 18000 job listings across the country.

+Link of the code(i did some small changes to the code for this project): https://github.com/ehsanSh21/jobinja_web_scraping

 #### Steps Taken
 1. **Web Scraping Process**: Employed Python scripts to scrape job data from jobinja.ir.
 2. **Data Collection**: Gathered job information, including title, company, skills, category, and salary (where available).